DigiBP/digibp-saentis/README.md

 |Enter the email you used to write an Incident on [t700agmb@robot.zapier.com] an cklick on "Check Ticket Status" to see what the status of the Incident is. | ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/CheckTicketStatusButton.png)|

 **JOEL: Technical Details müsste man auch noch etwas konsolidieren.
-Tools werden mehrfach beschrieben und erwähnt**
+Tools werden mehrfach beschrieben und erwähnt (trivial! wenns nit längt isch halb so wild! :-) **

-# Technical Details
+# Developer Documentation
 ## Variables
 The following set of variables was introduced in our process.
 We choose to define all variables in a structured matter and describe, for who they are visible.
 This allowed us to easier work together.
 These variables were all initialized automatically, so one could count on the instanciation of the variables.
 ![Variables](https://github.com/DigiBP/digibp-saentis/blob/master/pics/Variables.png | width=100)